Charley Varrick: Home media

 Charley Varrick was released as a Region 1 DVD with no extras on December 28, 2004.
 On February 14, 2008, the film was released as a Region 2 DVD in Europe in widescreen with some special features.
 Both DVD versions are uncut.
-On March 19, 2015, the film was released in a Region B locked Blu-ray in Germany.
-This edition included a 72 minutes documentary on the making of the film, "Last of the Independents: Don Siegel and the Making of Charley Varrick."
-On November 12, 2019, the film was released in a Region A locked Blu-ray by Kino Lorber with an exclusive new 4K remaster.
+On March 19, 2015, the film was released as a Region-B locked Blu-ray in Germany.
+This edition includes a 72-minute documentary on the making of the film, titled "Last of the Independents: Don Siegel and the Making of Charley Varrick".

+On November 12, 2019, the film was released in a Region-A locked Blu-ray by Kino Lorber with an exclusive new 4K remaster.
 This edition includes the "Last of the Independents" documentary, "Refracted Personae", a new video essay with critic Howard S Berger, an archival episode of Trailers from Hell, and a new audio commentary with critic Toby Roan.

 Cultural impact

 According to Rory Gallagher's long-time bassist Gerry McAvoy, in his book Riding Shotgun: 35 Years on the Road with Rory Gallagher and 'Nine Below Zero', Gallagher's 1978 song "Last of the Independents" was inspired by Charley Varrick.
-The logo 'Last of The Independents' appears on the back of Varrick's leather jacket at the beginning of the film when he works as an independent aerial crop sprayer.
+The "Last of The Independents" logo appears in the film on the back of the Varrick company's jumpsuits and on his truck.